xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/network-topology.rst

 You can select the small view by clicking the **SMALL** button at the top left which displays a basic view of your DreamCompute setup where:

-* routers and instances are shown as small boxes,
+* Routers and instances are shown as small boxes
-* networks are shown as labeled vertical lines, and
+* Networks are shown as labeled vertical lines
-* connections between networks/routers and the public internet (public-110 in this example) are shown as horizontal lines.
+* Connections between networks/routers and the public internet (public-110 in this example) are shown as horizontal lines.

 Normal View
 -----------